Tropical storm watches or warnings could be issued Friday for Florida - KESQ

 “Interests in western Cuba, the Florida Keys, and the Florida Peninsula should monitor the progress of this system,” officials at the hurricane center said Thursday morning.
 “Tropical storm watches or warnings could be required for some of these areas later today.”

-The NHC is predicting an 80% chance this group of storms will form into either a depression or tropical storm over the next 48 hours.
+The NHC is predicting a 90% chance this group of storms will form into either a depression or tropical storm over the next 48 hours.

 If the confidence on the part of NHC forecasters increases and they issue a tropical storm watch or warning, that means that there is a likelihood people within those watches or warnings will experience tropical storm weather conditions over the next few days.